 Monday, November 11, 1918, is a date that forever changed the world.
-That’s the date World War One ended.
-Four years of slaughter were over, and countless lives were saved; the Allies had been planning an invasion of Germany for 1919 with the belief the war would extend well into 1920.
+It’s Armistice Day — the date World War I ended.
+Four years of slaughter were over.
+In addition, countless lives also were saved.
+The Allies had been planning an invasion of Germany for 1919, and military officials believed the war also would extend well into 1920.
 (This post is a companion piece to Melina Druga’s WWI Trilogy, Angel of Mercy, Those Left Behind and Adjustment Year, available wherever eBooks are sold.)

-Unlike the opulent Treaty of Versailles which was signed in 1919 in a palace, the armistice was signed inauspiciously in a train car in the forest of Compiègne, France.
+Unlike the Treaty of Versailles, which was signed in an opulent palace in 1919, the armistice was signed inauspiciously in a train car in the forest of Compiègne, France.

-After some negotiation, the armistice was signed after 5 a.m.
+After some negotiation, the armistice was signed at 5 a.m.
 Paris time.
-It went into effect at 11 a.m. that day.
+It went into effect 11 a.m. that day.

-The Germans had to agree to 35 terms.
+The Germans were forced to agree to 35 terms:

 - Cessation of conflict six hours after armistice was signed.